Henry Holcroft

 Sir Henry Holcroft (1586–1650) was an English politician who sat in the House of Commons between 1624 and 1629 and held appointments in the Dublin Castle administration in Ireland.

-Holcroft was the son of Thomas Holcroft of Battersea, Surrey, and Joan Roydon, and grandson of Geoffrey Holcroft of Hurst, Lancashire.
-In 1592 his mother married Sir Oliver St John.
+He translated the History of the Wars of Justinian by Procopius of Caesarea from the Greek, which was published in 1653 in London (after his death) and became the standard edition.